COVID-19 Vaccine Information

 What should I do if I feel fine when I donate blood but then start feeling sick later?

 Please contact us immediately at the phone number listed on your post-donation instructions.

 How can I protect myself against COVD-19?

-There is currently no vaccine for COVID-19, but to reduce the risk of infection, the CDC recommends:
+To reduce the risk of infection, the CDC recommends:

 - Washing hands often with soap and water for at least 20 seconds